JoaoMateusgit/JoaoMateusgit/README.md

 - 👋 Hi, I’m @JoaoMateusgit
-- 👀 I’m interested in ... learn how to program
+- 👀 I’m interested in ... web develope
-- 🌱 I’m currently learning ... create codes
+- 🌱 I’m currently learning ...
+Js,css,html and php
-- 💞️ I’m looking to collaborate on ... github
+- 💞️ I’m looking to collaborate on ... web projects
 - 📫 How to reach me ... send me a email

 <!---